al-amin90/nourish-net-client/README.md

 # Welcome to NourishNet

 NourishNet is a revolutionary platform designed to connect communities with surplus food to those in need.
-Our mission is to reduce food waste while ensuring that everyone has access to nutritious meals.
-With NourishNet, individuals and organizations can easily share surplus food and find nearby recipients in need, fostering a more sustainable and compassionate society.

 ## Live Site Link-